dansl/MacOS-Apps/README.md

 ## MacOS Tips and Tricks

-Some of these tips were authored by Myself and [MacRumors](https://www.macrumors.com/guide/useful-mac-tips/)
+Some of these tips were authored by Myself, [MacRumors](https://www.macrumors.com/guide/useful-mac-tips/), and [Macworld](https://www.macworld.com/article/671711/30-terminal-tips-tricks-and-projects-for-mac.html)

 ### Desktop and App Management